How I Cope with Migraines

 switch to fragrance-free products

-Scent is a big migraine trigger for me; I have a strong sense of smell and that typically bothers me more than light/ brightness.
+Fragrance is a big migraine trigger for me; I have a strong sense of smell and that typically bothers me more than light/ brightness.
 I have switched to fragrance-free laundry detergent and home cleaning products.
 I also use a very lightly-scented shampoo and conditioner, aim for fragrance-free skincare products, and avoid all perfumes during migraine days.

 I still like to light candles, and aim for high-quality, non-toxic blends.
 Using a candle warmer (as opposed to open flame) has been a game-changer as well; you can adjust the intensity of the fragrance by dimming the warmer to the lightest setting, which I usually do.